LTL vs Parcel Hundredweight – Which Service is Right for You

 Parcel Hundredweight® is a service offered by the United Parcel Service (UPS), whereby shippers can ship non-palletized, multi-package shipments to all 50 states and Puerto Rico for less than it would cost to ship all the packages individually.
 Multiweight® is a similar program provided by FedEx, which allows shippers to ship multi-package shipments weighing 200 pounds or more to the same location on the same day throughout all 50 states.

-As you can imagine, these services are often used as an alternative to LTL shipping, especially by shippers who already have accounts set up with FedEx or UPS and who may not be as familiar with the LTL options available.
+As you can imagine, these services are often used as an alternative to LTL shipping, especially by shippers who already have accounts set up with FedEx or UPS and who may not be as familiar with the LTL shipping options available.
 That being said, they’re not always the best option for every shipment.

 So how do you know which service to choose?
 Consider this …

 For most businesses, price is the biggest factor in choosing a shipping service.
-In general, LTL shipments become more affordable as your shipment travels further and/or weighs more.
+In general, LTL shipping become more affordable as your shipment travels further and/or weighs more.
 Conversely, multi-package parcel services are usually less expensive when shipping lighter loads at shorter distances.

 It stands to reason then that if you’re shipping a heavy load across the country, an LTL service is the safe bet.
 Likewise, if you’re shipping a light load across state, parcel services will likely offer lower rates.

 The calculations become more difficult when you need to ship something light to a far-away location, or something heavy to somewhere close-by.
 If your shipment falls in this “gray area,” make sure you get quotes from both kinds of carriers.
-And don’t forget to factor in additional costs that may apply to LTL shipments.
+And don’t forget to factor in additional costs that may apply to LTL shipping.
 Look out for accessorial charges (things like lift-gate requirements, residential delivery, fuel surcharges, etc.), as well as extra packaging expenses (pallets for shipping, shrink wrap, and straps or bands to help secure your freight).

 Other Considerations